Great Russian Mad Men

 Ivan the Terrible’s reign can be divided into two stages: the reform era and the execution era.

 End of the first stage coincided with the death of his beloved wife Anastasia.
 After her death in 1560 the tsar became reclusive and suspicious.
 There is a theory that the tsar thought his wife was poisoned by the princes.
 Four years later, there was an event out of the ordinary: the tsar left Moscow and refused the crown.
 However, soon he was persuaded to undo the decision of the resignation.
 Ivan the Terrible agreed, but with one condition – he would rule as he wanted.
 He put on monk robes and day and night read the Gospel.
 Church services alternated with torture and executions of enemies.
 Executioner Malyuta Skuratova was very close to the tsar.

 Modern science says that Ivan the Terrible had a severe mental disorder, the cause of which could have become unknown in those days disease – syphilis.
 There was a pot filled with mercury, only known remedy for venereal disease, in his room.
 However, mercury vapor led to convulsions and seizures.

 World famous American dancer Isadora Duncan was the first who said about the madness of famous Russian poet Sergei Yesenin.
 She showed him to American, French and German psychiatrists.
-Alas, the treatment did not produce results.
+Alas, the treatment was ineffectual.
 Researchers say Yesenin really suffered from manic-depressive psychosis.
-About his brawls composed legends.
+About his brawls there were legends.
 Supposedly he was even deported from the United States “for the kitchen squabbles and fights”.
-His illness developed on the basis of hereditary alcoholism.
+His illness had developed on the basis of hereditary alcoholism.
 According to the official version the poet committed suicide in Angleterre Hotel in St. Petersburg.